 Google has a vast number of resources specifically for teachers and parents, known as Google for Education.
 Armed with a classroom of Chromebooks, you are in the best position possible to get the most from this valuable resource.

 Right out the box, Chromebooks are equipped with the educational G Suite.
-The suite is a selection of core Google services that are suited for school and classroom environment.
-Services include Google Drive and Google Docs, as well as Google Classroom and Google Slides.
+The suite is a selection of core Google services that are suited for school and classroom environments.
+Services include Google Drive and Google Docs, as well as Google Classroom and Google Slides, amongst a number of others.
+Jamboard is a stand-out Google application.

 If you aren’t already using Google Classroom – you’re missing out.
 The service allows you to manage a group of users (your class), and then create, share and mark assignments and projects.
 When your teaching is streamlined and your students are all on the same page, managing Chromebooks in the classroom will be a breeze.
 For more on this great service, check out the official page here.